cvanaret/Uno/joss/paper.md

 * FelooPy, a user-friendly tool for coding, modeling, and solving decision problems,
 * IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries especially suited for economic, efficiency and emissions optimization and estimation.

-Ongoing discussions and community interest indicate potential future integrations with CasADi, Pyomo, pyOptSparse, Minotaur, and the NEOS Server.
+Ongoing discussions and community interest indicate potential future integrations in CasADi, Pyomo, pyOptSparse, Minotaur, and the NEOS Server.

 # Acknowledgments